juliajonesuk/GBS_analysis_cloud_tutorial/06_starting_instance.rst

 Start Stacks
 ------------

-Now, I guess you can wait to start `Stacks <http://creskolab.uoregon.edu/stacks/>`_ version 1.19 ?
+Now, I guess you can't wait to start `Stacks <http://creskolab.uoregon.edu/stacks/>`_ version 1.19?
 To see if everything is working properly, just type ``populations``...

 .. code-block:: bash